-Beyond that, the PHA will not impose any further cap on the number of PBV units assisted per project.
+The FCHA will not provide assistance for excepted units.
+Beyond that, the FCHA will not impose any further cap on the number of PBV units assisted per building.

 17-II.G.
 SITE SELECTION STANDARDS

 Compliance with PBV Goals, Civil Rights Requirements, and HQS Site Standards [24 CFR 983.57(b)]